mmousawy/reddit-to-discord-top-posts/README.md

 ## Config

-Setup the script by adding a `config.json` file with the following:
+Setup the script by adding a `config.json` file with the following contents:

 ```jsonc
 [